Chapter Two: 2007

 Release: Camp Delta Standard Operating Procedure (SOP)

-On November 7 2007 WikiLeaks published the Joint Task Force Guantanamo (JTF-GTMO) standard operating procedures (SOP) for Camp Delta at Guantanamo Bay prison.
+On November 7 2007 WikiLeaks published the Joint Task Force Guantánamo (JTF-GTMO) standard operating procedures (SOP) for Camp Delta at the US military’s Guantánamo Bay prison in Cuba (also known as "Gitmo").

-The 238-page document was dated 28 March 2003 and signed by Major General Geoffrey D. Miller, who reportedly introduced harsh interrogation methods to Guantánamo, including shackling detainees into stress positions and intimidating them with guard dogs.
+The 238-page document was dated 28 March 2003 and signed by Major General Geoffrey D. Miller, who had reportedly introduced harsh interrogation methods, including shackling detainees into stress positions and intimidating them with guard dogs.
 Secretary of State Donald Rumsfeld later transferred Miller to the notorious Abu Ghraib prison in Iraq with instructions to "Gitmoize it".
 The infamous Abu Ghraib torture photos were taken soon after Miller’s first visit.

 Camp Delta, which replaced the previous Camp X-Ray in 2002, was the prison’s primary facility, housing 612 units in six detention camps plus Camp Echo, which was used for "pre-commissions".
 The SOP document included checklists of "comfort items" that could be used to reward detainees (e.g. extra toilet paper) plus detailed instructions on how to psychologically manipulate them.
 There were also extensive rules for processing new detainees and dealing with hunger strikes.